PedroGaya/hellblazers/modified/content/player-rules/damage.md

 A messy defense roll leaves you with lesser damage - dropped becomes bloodied, rattled becomes a mark.

 Sometimes, harm under a stat may affect rolls on another - being rattled may make concetrating on a fight much harder.
-When the fiction calls for it, the GM may apply thorns from a type of harm into a roll under another, as "spill over".
+When the fiction calls for it, the GM may apply thorns from a type of harm into a roll under another, as "spill-over".

 ## Conditions